 New Work Underway

-1. Clark, D. B., Tanner-Smith, E., & Killingsworth, S. (revised and resubmitted).
+1. Clark, D. B., Tanner-Smith, E., & Killingsworth, S. (in press).
 Digital games, design, and learning: A systematic review and meta-analysis.

 2. Sengupta, P., Krinks, K., & Clark, D. B. (revised and resubmitted).
 Conceptual Change in Physics through Use of Digital Games.